-During an epidemic, such as the COVID-19 pandemic, policy-makers are dealing with the decision of effective, but socioeconomically costly interference, such as horizontal lockdowns, including school and workplace closure, physical distancing e.t.c.
-Investigating the role of the age of the individuals in the evolution of epidemiological phenomena, we propose a scheme for the comparison of certain epidemiological strategies.
-Then, we put the proposed scheme to the test by employing an age-based epidemiological compartment model introduced in [4], coupled with data from the literature, in order to compare the effectiveness of age-based and horizontal interventions.
-In general, our results suggest that these two are comparable mainly at low or medium level of austerity.
+During an epidemic, such as the COVID-19 pandemic, policy-makers are faced with the decision of implementing effective, yet socioeconomically costly intervention strategies, such as school and workplace closure, physical distancing, etc. In this study, we propose a rigorous definition of epidemiological strategies.
+In addition, we develop a scheme for comparing certain epidemiological strategies, with the goal of providing policy-makers with a tool for their systematic comparison.
+Then, we put the suggested scheme to the test by employing an age-based epidemiological compartment model introduced in Bitsouni et al. (2024), coupled with data from the literature, in order to compare the effectiveness of age-based and horizontal interventions.
+In general, our findings suggest that these two are comparable, mainly at a low or medium level of intensity.

-Keywords: Epidemiological strategy, Comparison scheme, Basic reproductive number, Horizontal restrictions, Aged-based interventions, Asymptomatic infectious, Numerical simulations

-MSC2020: 35Q92, 37N25, 92-10, 92D30
+Keywords: Epidemiological strategy, Comparison scheme, Basic reproductive number, Horizontal restrictions, Aged-based interventions, Asymptomatic infectious, Numerical simulations 2020 MSC: 35Q92, 37N25, 92-10, 92D30

-1 Introduction
+1. Introduction

 The recent COVID-19 pandemic brought to the fore the disastrous for the economy consequences of horizontal lockdowns.
-Economically costly horizontal measures during the COVID-19 pandemic have been the closure of workplaces and schools, the cancellation of public events and general stay-at-home restrictions (see [5, 10, 11, 20] and many references therein).
+Economically costly horizontal measures during the COVID-19 pandemic have been the closure of workplaces and schools, the cancellation of public events and general stay-at-home restrictions (see Brodeur et al. (2021), Chen et al. (2021), Deb et al. (2021), Mathieu et al. (2020) and many references therein).

 This fact highlights the need for a more sophisticated managing of epidemiological crises.
 In this context, many countries, especially after the spasmodic first response, have looked for more flexible intervention policies.
-Multiple combinations of interventions were deployed by policy-makers in order to combat the spread of SARS-CoV-2 and minimize their financial ramifications [2, 19, 21].
+Multiple combinations of interventions were deployed by policy-makers in order to combat the spread of SARS-CoV-2 and minimize their impact on the economy (Asahi et al., 2021, Karatayev et al., 2020, Perra, 2021).